 OnePlus made quite the entrance when they debuted their first smartphone back in 2014 — the OnePlus One.
 It was a device that packed flagship-level specs at a not-so-flagship price.
 The hype train only sped up when the company paired its attractive value proposition with a limited stock of devices — only available to purchase via an invitation code.
-Since then, OnePlus went from being a Chinese startup to a premier smartphone manufacturer competing with the titans of Apple and Samsung.
+Since then, OnePlus has gone from a Chinese startup to a premier smartphone manufacturer competing with the titans of Apple and Samsung.

-- Best OnePlus smartphone overall: OnePlus 8 Pro
+- Best OnePlus smartphone overall: OnePlus 9 Pro

 Why we picked the OnePlus 8 Pro:

-Why you should buy this: An all-around performer with some of the best specs you’ll find for a device priced under $500.
+Why you should buy this: An all-around performer with some of the best specs you’ll find for a device priced under $400.

 Who it’s for: Anyone looking for a snappy and user-friendly OnePlus experience without breaking the bank.

 OnePlus has built a reputation for putting out high-end smartphones at an affordable price.
 While their pricing models have deviated from that over the last few launches, they stuck to their roots with the OnePlus 7T.
 The OnePlus 7T offers the cutting-edge speed that you’ve come to expect with OnePlus devices, packing 8GB of RAM, a Snapdragon 855 Plus, and a 90Hz refresh rate display that will make any other phone in this price range inferior.